ajbovaird/robots/README.md

 * DOMAIN - the business logic of the application, called by the 'update' function to do work on the application state

 The main data structure in the application is `World`, which is an array of `PlaceInWorld` elements.
 Each `PlaceInWorld` represents a tuple `(House, List PlaceInWorld, Presents)`.

+When running the application using `elm-reactor`, you can use the time travelling debugger displayed at the bottom of the page to watch the progression of state changes.

 # Requirements